Jofe0320/PacManDeluxe/README.md

 1 = gps to closest fruit (decent path)

 PowerUps description
-Fruits = have random sprites during the map and increase the player score in a random amount.
-Strawberries = make pacman invicible and invencible.
-Cherry = make pacman  move to random point in the map.
-Debugger EatingTimePowerUp = is available without eating anything and makes pacman able to eat ghosts.
+Fruits = have random sprites during the map and increase the player score in a random amount.   rank = 1 Strawberries = make pacman invicible and invencible.                                            rank = 3 Cherry = make pacman  move to random point in the map.                                          rank = 2 GhostKIller PowerUp = Kills all the Ghost on the map.                                           rank = 4 Debugger EatingTimePowerUp = is available without eating anything and makes pacman able to eat ghosts.

 implemented ghost eyes where after eating a ghost, ghosts will return to spawn te be reborn.